 Head out to the farm and get hands-on and up close with friendly farm animals, with free animal feed, hayrides, and pig races.
 Enjoy slides, duck races and more.
 A free pumpkin is included with each paid admission in October.
 Also, check out the Trail of Jack-O-Lanterns at Green Meadows Farm for evening fun.

 FallFest at Catoctin Furnace

 For 58 years, northern Frederick County has shared the glorious autumn colors of its mountains with visitors.
-Fallfest in Catoctin Furnace includes apple butter boiling in a copper kettle over an open fire and blacksmithing.
+Fallfest in Catoctin Furnace includes apple butter boiling in a copper kettle over an open fire and blacksmithing demonstrations.
 Tour the new Museum of the Ironworker and other historic buildings.
 Hike the African American Cemetery Trail and visit the historic kitchen and pollinator gardens!

 Fall Foliage Spots